rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     -   Only the first volume of *Foundations of the Unity of Science*, in two volumes, was ever published between 1938 and 1969.
     -   Neurath, O., Carnap, R., & Morris, C.W.
 (1955). *International Encyclopedia of Unified Science, Vol. 1*. [^Neurath1938]
 -   [Anschluss](https://en.wikipedia.org/wiki/Anschluss): The annexation of Austria by the Third Reich on March 13, 1938.
--   Reichenbach emigrated to the US in 1938 and became a professor at UCLA.
+-   In 1938, Reichenbach emigrated to the US and became a professor at UCLA.
 -   The Fifth International Congress for the Unity of Science met at Harvard in 1939.
     -   On September 1, 1939, two days before the start of the congress, Germany invaded Poland, and Britain and France declared war on Germany.